ndp/ndp.github.io/_posts/2014-07-23-password-confirmation-input-fields.md

 - Start out with a single input field.
 This is nicer for your users, and there’s no overwhelming evidence that duplicate fields are better.
 - If you have problems with lots of people not knowing their passwords, make your “Forgot your password?” flow nice and self-service.
 If you still aren’t satisfied, A/B test a confirmation field, but don’t be surprised if the answer isn’t obvious.
 - If you have problems with bad email addresses, make sure you are doing what validation you can do.
 At Stitch Fix we eliminated a significant number of email bounces by improving our email validation.
-Beyond that, for more robust sites, consider an “email confirmation” flow.&nbsp;
+Beyond that, for more robust sites, consider an “email confirmation” flow.